percona/postgresql-docs/docs/solutions/ha-measure.md

 # Measuring high availability

-The need for high availability is determined by the business requirements, potential risks, and operational limitations.
-The level of high availability depends on how much downtime you can bear without negatively impacting your users and how much data loss you can tolerate during the system outage.
+The need for high availability is determined by the business requirements, potential risks, and operational limitations (e.g. the more components you add to your infrastructure, the more complex and time-consuming it is to maintain).

+The level of high availability depends on the following:

+* how much downtime you can bear without negatively impacting your users and
+* how much data loss you can tolerate during the system outage.

 The measurement of availability is done by establishing a measurement time frame and dividing it by the time that it was available.
 This ratio will rarely be one, which is equal to 100% availability.
 At Percona, we don’t consider a solution to be highly available if it is not at least 99% or two nines available.